anjalisilva/WebofScienceRTutorial/README.md

 ## Acknowledgments

--   SciNet HPC Consortium, University of Toronto, ON, Canada for all the computational support.
+SciNet HPC Consortium, University of Toronto, ON, Canada for all the SciNet setup support.